shd101wyy/Yo/DESIGN.md

 ### The `do` notation

-The `do` notation is used to apply the effect handler to the effectful function.
+The `do` notation is used to perform the effect handler in effectful function.
 Check [./koka/do.md](./koka/do.md).

 For example: